We create new possibilities for life

 • Papillary carcinoma

-• Symptoms of thyroid cancer depend on the type of cancer but most thyroid nodules, benign or malignant, generally have the following symptoms:
+The symptoms of thyroid cancer depend on its type, but most thyroid nodules, whether benign or malignant, generally have the following symptoms:

 • Constipation or diarrhoea